wp-plugins/modal-dialog/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Added parameters to API calls to allow user to call on specific page templates

 = 1.1.1 =
 * Added option to only show modal dialog once on a site per browser session
 * Added option to keep modal dialog centered on page when user scrolls